jpomian/veriflex/README.md

 Connect your wallet using the button at the top of the page.

 Now, you're all set to explore the platform and preserve your private on-chain identity!

+### Issuer:

+Here you can mint your own SBT.
+This SBT is predefined to prove you are over 18.

+### Holder:

+After connecting your wallet, you can see there is one SBT by default (it's just a placeholder).
+After minting your SBT with Issuer, you can see it in this page.
+To prove and verify it, just click the verify button.

+❗ *Note*: If you are experiencing issues when minting or performing any other operation regarding smart contracts - switch network to other and then switch back to localhost.
+It will restart local state and will sync with hardhat blockchain instance.

 ### TODO:
 Deploy contracts to Sepolia testnet and migrate app into Vercel for easy sharing.